 - Maskable interrupts trigger the interrupt-handling mechanism only when RFLAGS.IF=1.
 Otherwise they are held pending for as long as the RFLAGS.IF bit is cleared to 0. - Nonmaskable interrupts (NMI) are unaffected by the value of the RFLAGS.IF bit.
-However, the occurrence of an NMI masks further NMIs until an IRET instruction is executed.
+However, the occurrence of an NMI masks further NMIs until an IRET instruction is executed to completion or, in the event of a task switch, to the completion of the outgoing TSS update.
+An exception raised during execution of the IRET prior to these points will result in NMI continuing to be masked for the duration of the exception handler, until the exception handler completes an IRET.